zaibutcooler/yume/README.md

-# Yume: Image Generation with GANs using PyTorch
+# Yume: Image Generation with Diffusion model using PyTorch

 ## Overview

-yume is a project for image generation using Generative Adversarial Networks (GANs) implemented in PyTorch.
+Yume is a project for image generation using Diffusion model implemented in PyTorch.

 ## Features

-- GAN model for image generation.
+- Diffusion model for image generation.
 - Separate scripts for training and generating images.
 - Easy-to-use command-line interface.